tseemann/shovill/README.md

   Shovill has a lot of dependencies.
 If any dependencies are not installed correctly it will die.
 Spades also doesn't handle --cpus > 16 very well - try giving more RAM.

+* _Can I assemle metagenomes with Shovill?_

+  No. Please use dedicated tools like Minia 3.x or Megahit.
+  Shovill uses the estimated genome size for many dynamic settings related to read error correction, read subsampling etc.

 ## Feedback